-The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Addition nal Information: Have all 3 levels of headings on homepage.
-Only have level 1,2, 5 on Course Introduction, and Unit 1-5.
-The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is Pass rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: 10 out of 10 lists worked (navigation bar and formatting list on Course Introduction and Unit 1.)
-C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A Additional Information:
+A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 2/2 chapters were good for navigating through the text (Narrative Essay, Illustration/Example Essay).
+A person would be able to use just their hotkeys to navigate through the whole textbook.
+B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Fail Additional Information: 6/10 lists are navigable using only NVDA hotkeys.
+The lists that were not read aloud by the NVDA program as lists were located in the Overview of the Writing Process and Narrative Essay chapters.
+The text of these lists could be read aloud, however they were not able to be navigated through item by item.
+C. If the text of the digital resource is delivered within an ebook reader application, a method N/A

+is provided that allows users to bypass the

+reader interface and move directly to the text

+content that is compatible with assistive

+technology.

+tional Information:

+tional Information: